miriukaLab/celldeath/README.md

 command | help |suggestion
 ---   |  --- | ---
 -h, --help |  show this help message and exit
 -indir  |  Folder where images are stored.
-Beaware that default is with splitted images and so default is /img_split_train' -labels | Give labels of each experimental condition.
+Be aware that default is with splitted images and so default is /img_split_train' -labels | Give labels of each experimental condition.
 Labels should be written as in the filenames.
 Default values are '*control*' and '*celldeath*'.
 -model   | Model used for training.
 Default is ResNet50.
-Models availbe are resnet34, resnet50, resnet101, and densenet121. | Give a change to a larger architecture, although it will take longer to train.
+Models available are resnet34, resnet50, resnet101, and densenet121. | Give a change to a larger architecture, although it will take longer to train.
 -valid_pct |   Validation percentage.
 Default is 0.2
 -l_lr | Lower Limit for learning rate.
 Default is 1e-4 | You may try 1e-5 or even 1e-6
 -u_lr |  Upper limit for learning rate.
 Default is 1e-3|